w8mej/open-hamclock-backend/README.md

 When the original backend went dark, the clocks didn’t have to.

+## Overview
 Mitigates centralized backend risk by enabling deployment across multiple independent, federated instances.

 🧱 Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.

 The software is free to use and download.
 We do not take donations.

 OHB currently proxies VOACAP and PSKReporter.
 All other feeds and maps are generated locally.
-Backend selection remains user-controlled.
+Backend selection always remains user-controlled - no lock in to OHB if you change your mind.

-What's a backend?
+## What's a "backend"?

 It is how HamClock got all of its data.
 Without a separate backend, all HamClock's will cease to function by June 2026.

 Drop-in compatible with existing HamClock's — no firmware changes required.